Mokshesh19/Project1/README.md

 * Queries are written in a common SELECT,FROM,WHERE format similar to many database management systems which make them easier to read understand

 To-do list:
-* To include Bucketing
+* To include Bucketing for further optimizations
-* Importing data from MySql creates some descripencies in data, which requires a fix
+* Importing data from MySql creates some descripencies in data, which requires a fix.

 ## Getting Started